moadel321/Agents-Factory-V2/README.md

 ### Step 1: Create a Flow Definition File

 First, create a JSON file (e.g., `my_pizza_flow.json`) that describes your agent.
 This file must adhere to the factory's schema.
-You can start by copying one of the provided examples in `examples/flows/`.
+You can start by copying one of the provided examples in `flows/` (e.g., `flows/pizza_flow.json`).

 *For a detailed breakdown of all fields, see the **Flow JSON Schema** section below.*